[?] Subscribe To This Site

 Homes were given away as prizes on game shows such as The Price is Right, Queen for a Day, and Concentration.

 Then came businesses like the Nautilus Motel, The Cape Coral Shopping Plaza with Elmer's Market, and the Surfside Restaurant with a post office at the back of the store.
-The mail was brought over by boat from Ft.
-Myers.
+The mail was brought over by boat from Ft Myers.

-Before these businesses were built, it was a 20-mile ride to Ft.
-Myers to get a loaf of bread or medical care.
+Before these businesses were built, it was a 20-mile ride to Ft Myers to get a loaf of bread or medical care.

 In 1960, Hurricane Donna slammed through.
 Some of the residents went to a shelter in Ft.
 Myers and the rest stuck it out at the Surfside or the Nautilus.
 Donna caused some damage, but no one was hurt or killed.

-The Cape Coral bridge was built in 1964.
 Some of the residents were against the idea, they liked the quiet and isolation; but others welcomed the bridge.

 Cape Coral History - Living the Dream

-Cape Coral fishing from Yacht Club pier Early life in Cape Coral could be a soap opera, every one knew everybody.
+Early life in Cape Coral could be a soap opera, every one knew everybody.
 Dust and sand was everywhere, but it was fun....... especially for kids.

-There was fishing, crabbing,fort building and King of the Mountain on construction dirt piles.
+There was fishing, crabbing, fort building and King of the Mountain on construction dirt piles.
 Kids could watch rockets launching from Cape Canaveral, look for "sea monsters", and go on hayrides.

 Gulf American provided a boat and gasoline every Sunday afternoon for waterskiing.
 The company went out of its way to keep the early residents happy and to help with their promotions.